 What should you expect?

-The Dachshund Golden Retriever mix is likely to be playful, intelligent, loyal, and loving.
-They make excellent companion dogs that possess high energy levels with a love of the outdoors.
-They should never be left alone for long periods of time as they suffer from separation anxiety resulting in destructive behaviors like digging and chewing.
+The Dachshund Golden Retriever mix will likely be playful, intelligent, loyal, and loving.
+They make excellent companion dogs with high energy levels and a love of the outdoors.
+However, they should never be left alone for long periods as they suffer from separation anxiety resulting in destructive behaviors like digging and chewing.

-The goal of breeding the Golden Dox is to reduce some of the extreme personality traits of the Dachshund with the gentleness of the Golden Retriever.
-The goal is to give a much more tolerant and gentle lapdog.
+The goal of breeding the Golden Dox is to reduce some of the Dachshund's extreme personality traits with the Golden Retriever's gentleness.
+In addition, the goal is to give a much more tolerant and gentle lapdog.
 However, with any mixed breed, there is no guaranteed outcome, and a puppy may inherit more traits from one parent breed than the other or a mixture of the two.
 Does the dog in your life have a cat in theirs?
-Don't miss life's perfect companion with a perfect friend.
+Don't miss life's perfect companion with an excellent friend.